 - Windows Server – We’ll be using Windows Server 2019 in this article

 Creating Performance Monitor Templates

-Before you can leverage performance monitor templates, you must first create them.
+Before you can leverage performance monitor templates for Windows performance monitoring, you must first create them.
 Creating a template consists of creating a data collector set as usual and then saving the settings as a template.
 The process is surprisingly simple.